 Redefining the 21st-century worker

-In a recent article, Raconteur proposed three ways to prepare for the jobs Industry 4.0 will create.
+Yes, many jobs will be automated, but many others will be created, too.
+Raconteur proposed three ways to prepare for the jobs Industry 4.0 will create.

 The first is keeping a flexible and open mind.
 As we mentioned above, this is the time to let our human skills shine.
 Those aspects that make you a good friend, an excellent public speaker, or a mindful parent are the same abilities that will help you shine at work.
 All you need to do is approach new challenges with patience and resolve.
 Adapt to the industry’s needs as they arise as you have adapted to your company and your customer’s needs.